Dubai IRONMAN 70.3

 One of the advantages of triathlon is that you have options; there are no excuses not to work.
 I decided to be more positive than ever, even with many obstacles.

-I did pack, prepare the trip logistics, leave everything in order at home for my daughter, everything methodically and with great attitude, enjoying the process and the adventure.
+I did pack, prepare the trip logistics, leave everything in order at home for my daughter, everything methodically and with a great attitude, enjoying the process and the adventure.
 Giving a 100% effort with a good attitude.

 Nutrition & Training a week before race day